DC-BSU-RAK/skills-portfolio-anieljclariza/Assessment 1 - Skills Portfolio/README.md

-# Exercise 1 - Maths Quiz
+# Exercise 1 - Maths Quiz - 6 Nov

 Develop a GUI using Tkinter that presents the user with quiz of arithmetic problems.
 Each "play" of the quiz should be 10 questions.
 The user should initially be presented with a short menu of options to select a difficulty level.
 It could look something like this: